The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 In 2017, BoT licensed Tanzania’s first dedicated mortgage lender, First Housing Finance.
 The bank is a joint effort by Azania Bank, Armut Limited of Mauritius, India’s Housing Development Finance Corporation, and the International Finance Corporation (IFC) of the World Bank Group.

-The number of mortgage lenders further increased to 32 in 2018, and to 34 in 2019 following the entrance of Ecobank Tanzania and the Tanzania Postal Bank during the year.
+The number of mortgage lenders further increased to 32 in 2018, and to 34 in 2019.
 It then returned to 32 banks in Q4 2020 due to the merger of Mwanga Community Bank, Hakika Microfinance Bank, and EFC Microfinance Bank.

 Tanzania Banking Sector Market Players

-As of April 2021, there are 47 banks operating in Tanzania: 36 commercial banks, 5 village community banks (VICOBAs), 4 microfinance banks, and 2 development banks.
+As of August 2021, there are 48 banks operating in Tanzania: 35 commercial banks, 5 village community banks (VICOBAs), 4 microfinance banks, 2 mortgage banks, and 2 development banks.

 Ten largest banks- with at least TZS 1 trillion in assets-dominated the market in 2019, accounting for 72.20% of total assets, 72.98% of total loans and 74.50% of total deposits.
 These banks are CRDB, NMB, NBC, Stanbic, Standard Chartered, Absa, DTB, Exim, Azania, and Citi.